rakendd/nlp-with-transformers-2025/README.md

 ## Getting started

 You can run these notebooks on cloud platforms like [Google Colab](https://colab.research.google.com/) or your local machine.
-Note that most chapters require a GPU to run in a reasonable amount of time, so we recommend one of the cloud platforms as they come pre-installed with CUDA.
+Note that most chapters require a GPU to run in a reasonable amount of time, so we recommend one of the cloud platforms as they come pre-installed with CUDA, or use a local machine with NVIDIA GPU (CUDA) or Apple Silicon (MPS).

 ### Running on a cloud platform